centria/databases/src/content/exercises.md

 All the exercises are done at a [separate exercise page](https://sql-trainer.azurewebsites.net/#1).
 You need your MOOC account to login to the page.
 Once logged in, the page keeps track of your submitted exercises.

 <Note>
-If you want credits, use the same email for Open University and MOOC account!
+If you want credits, use the same email for course registeration and MOOC account!
 </Note>

 The exercises are themed as follows: